 Magnetic resonance imaging (MRI) is a noninvasive type of imaging test that healthcare professionals use to detect multiple sclerosis (MS) activity in the brain and spinal cord.
-MRI is the best imaging tool available to both diagnose and monitor inflammation in the central nervous system.

 MRI scans use strong magnetic fields, radio waves, and computers to create detailed images of the body’s organs and soft tissues.